-Human Security Collective has joined forces with Cordaid, Women Peacemakers Program and three Libyan partners to enable women’s leadership and political participation in Libya.
+Human Security Collective is working with Cordaid and three Libyan partners to enable women’s leadership and political participation in Libya.
 This three-year project (2016-2019) is funded by the Dutch Ministry of Foreign Affairs as part of the Dutch National Action Plan on UN Security Council Resolution 1325 (Women, Peace and Security).
 The long-term goal of this project is to contribute to an enabling environment for women’s participation and empowerment in Libya, allowing women to play a role as bridge builders to increase human security and contribute to a culture of peace.

 As part of the inception phase of this project, Human Security Collective together with Cordaid and two Libyan partners (Together we Build It Foundation and Tamazight Women’s Movement) were part of a scoping mission to Tunis that took place between the 17th and 23rd of February 2017.
 During the fruitful scoping mission, the four organizations were able to meet with several representatives of international institutions and organizations involved in Libya, thus getting acquainted with a diverse group of stakeholders supporting Libyan civil society.
 The discussions held with these stakeholders also highlighted some of the challenges they encounter and opportunities they experience in their work in Libya.
 Furthermore, the mission highlighted the added value of the Dutch consortium in Libya.